abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: tip
-When requesting embedded resources of an HTML response, prefer using `downloadEmbeddedResources(boolean)` method in `httpSampler` instead.
+When requesting embedded resources of an HTML response, prefer using `downloadEmbeddedResources()` method in `httpSampler` instead.
 Likewise, when you just need independent parts of a test plan to execute in parallel, prefer using different thread groups for each part.
 :::

 Check [ParallelController](../../jmeter-java-dsl-parallel/src/main/java/us/abstracta/jmeter/javadsl/parallel/ParallelController.java) for additional info.